SilenLoc/My_KeyBoard/doc/general.md

-# Custom keyboards and layouts for office workers
+# Why custom layouts matter for the average working typer

-# Why it matters

 Most humans work with their hands all day, some with keyboards, more than eight hours a day.

-The [average office employee][typing.com] types over 4.3 million words in a year and still thinks that they do not work with their hands.
+The [average office employee][typing.com] types F over 4.3 million words in a year and still thinks that they do not work with their hands.
 In my opinion this is a problem.
 Let us turn this around and this thought does not make sense anymore, imagine telling a chef that they do not work with their brain because they are using their hands to prepare food, only when they think about the menu they actually work with their brain.
 Why should you feel that you do not work with your hands when you type all day.
 I understand that this it is not the same feeling to type and to knit,